Hubert Brooks: MRES and 1948 Winter Olympics

 Eventually promoted to temporary flying officer, Brooks began working for the Missing Research and Enquiry Service (MRES), which was an initiative to locate individuals from the Commonwealth of Nations who were missing or killed in action during World War II over hostile territory.
 He worked with the service for nearly two years, from November 1945 through July 1947, as a Search Officer in Denmark, Norway, and as a Section Leader in the American Zone of Germany.
 Brooks and a colleague sailed a fishing smack around Cape Nordkinn in the Arctic Circle, the most northerly coastal point of the mainland of Europe, in the search for missing airmen.
 It was during his tenure with MRES that he met his wife Birthe.
 He also played ice hockey during his downtime in Scandinavia with the U.S. Army Allstars, and was selected to be a member of Canada's national delegation to the 1948 Winter Olympics.
 This squad, known as the Ottawa RCAF Flyers, consisted entirely of members of the Royal Canadian Air Force.

 The team's first exhibition game, a 7–0 defeat for the Flyers against the McGill Redmen, led to calls for the squad being scrapped and replaced with collegiate players.
 After a subsequent 6–2 loss against the Army, several players from the Ottawa New Edinburghs were added to the lineup and, by the time that the team was set to depart for St. Moritz, ten of the original eighteen members had been replaced, although Brooks remained.

 In the end the Canadians captured the gold medal at the Olympic tournament.
 Although Brooks remained a reserve player and did not see any time on the ice, he did receive a gold medal and was selected to be his nation's flag bearer during the opening ceremonies.
-On February 9, the day after the final, he was finally afforded the opportunity to marry his fiancée Birthe in a ceremony that included Barbara Ann Scott, a Canadian Olympic gold medalist in figure skating, as a bridesmaid.
+On February 9, the day after the final, he was finally afforded the opportunity to marry his fiancée Birthe in a ceremony that included Barbara Ann Scott, the Canadian Olympic gold medalist in figure skating, as a bridesmaid.
 He then joined the rest of the squad on an exhibition series across Europe, winning thirty-four and drawing five of forty-four games prior to returning to Canada in April.
 Brooks, along with the rest of the Flyers, was inducted into the Canadian Olympic Hall of Fame in 2008.